jhalterman/typetools/README.md

 * Class resolution - Given a type, the corresponding raw class can be resolved
 * Bound resolution - Given a type, the raw class for upper bounds can be resolved

+## Setup

+[Download](https://github.com/jhalterman/typetools/downloads) the latest TypeTools jar and add it to your classpath.

 ## Examples

 Type argument raw class resolution: